neilabenlakhal/neilabenlakhal.github.io/2020-2021Lecture/SOC/Chapter_3Section2/ToCode/README.md

 Implement a SOAP web service (Top-down approach) -- we will call it `WS-TD`.
     - Write another PhP web services.
 Your web service should have one method.
     - Write a client in PHP to your Web service.
+    - Generate your Web service contract using php2WSDL.
+    - Create another client for your web service in another programming language of your choice.

 > Step 2